-- Has our point of contact been involved on a website project before.
+- Has the client been involved in a website project before?

 - Availability of client for meetings/review/feedback

-- The whole team takes December 22nd - Jan 2nd ever year.
+- Thrive takes December 22nd - Jan 2nd every year.

 The good news is we come up with a timeline for the project as well as scope and cost during our intake process.